 The NR5A1 gene provides instructions for producing a transcription factor called the steroidogenic factor 1.
 A transcription factor is a protein that attaches (binds) to specific regions of DNA and helps control the activity of particular genes.
 Steroidogenic factor 1 helps control the activity of several genes related to the development of the gonads (ovaries and testes) and the adrenal glands, which are small glands located on top of each kidney.
+The adrenal glands produce several hormones that regulate many essential functions in the body.

 Health Conditions Related to Genetic Changes